Penumbra’s staking token, denoted

 The base reward rate for bonded stake is a parameter indexed by epoch.
 This parameter can be thought of as a “Layer 1 Base Operating Rate”, or “L1BOR”, in that it serves as a reference rate for the entire chain.
 Its value is set on a per-epoch basis by a formula involving the ratio of bonded and unbonded stake, increasing when there is relatively less bonded stake and decreasing when there is relatively more.
 This formula should be decided and adjusted by governance.

-Each validator declares a commission percentage , also indexed by epoch, which is subtracted from the base reward rate to get a validator-specific reward rate
+Each validator declares a set of funding streams, which comprise both the destinations of their commission and the total commission rate . is subtracted from the base reward rate to get a validator-specific reward rate .

 The base exchange rate between